 2. Fox & Fern Large Plant Pot

-• ✅ THE PERFECT POT SIZE FOR YOUR PLANTS – Each ceramic flower...
+- THE PERFECT POT SIZE FOR YOUR PLANTS – Each ceramic-like...

-• ✅ UNIQUE DRAINAGE DESIGN – Our well-designed innovative large...
+- UNIQUE DRAINAGE DESIGN – Our well-designed innovative large 15...

 3. D’vine Dev Large Plant Pots Set, 8 Inch & 10 Inch Ceramic Planter Pot